Pakola: Ingredients and varieties

-Production
+Production and distribution

 Pakola is currently produced by Mehran Bottlers.

-Distribution

 Pakola is now available in America, Africa, Australia, Canada, Middle East, New Zealand and the United Kingdom.
 It is the only carbonated beverage manufactured in Pakistan that is exported globally.

-Glass bottles

 Due to the introduction of the capacity tax in 2013, Pakola discontinued the production and distribution of all glass-bottled products.
-The tax was levied on the overall production and distribution of the machinery instead of output, which was detrimental for companies with lower productions or smaller markets.
-After the collapse of this system, Mehran Bottlers quickly set up their PET lines to grasp the market once again.
+The tax was levied on the overall production and distribution capacity rather than on output, which was detrimental to companies with lower production levels or smaller markets.
+Following the collapse of this system, Mehran Bottlers quickly established their PET lines to regain market share.